-- The asset manager shall have the discretion to apply a mark up/mark down (within the available limit as specified below) to yield of any specific debt security. - Discretionary mark up/mark down shall be applied to take into account the following aspects associated with a specific debt security: - Illiquidity risk - Sector specific risk,

-- Issuer class risk. - Mark up/mark down shall be determined on the basis of whether the issue is rated or unrated as per table below.
+- (a) The asset manager shall have the discretion to apply a markup/mark down (within the available limit as specified below) to yield of any specific debt security. - (b) Discretionary markup/mark down shall be applied to take into account the following aspects associated with a specific debt security: - i.
+Illiquidity risk - ii.
+Sector specific risk, - iii.
+Issuer class risk. - (c) Markup/mark down shall be determined on the basis of whether the issue is rated or unrated as per table below.